dealingwith/daniel-industries/_posts/2025-06-29-she-dont-mind-the-late-night-radio.md

 ---

 The title of this post comes from David Grey's _Late Night Radio_ from 1996's _[Sell, Sell, Sell](https://en.wikipedia.org/wiki/Sell,_Sell,_Sell)_, which is what comes to mind when I hear "Midnight Radio", for some reason.
+Even though his title comes from a [different piece of 90s music](https://www.youtube.com/watch?v=pkw2kcQ5Lzs).